 This option potentially provides better scale-out than using the charm in conjunction with the hacluster charm.

 This charm supports providing a custom theme as documented in the themes configuration.
-In order to enable this capability the configuration options 'ubuntu-theme' and 'default-theme' must both be turned off and the option 'custom-theme' turned on.
+In order to enable this capability the configuration options 'ubuntu-theme' must be turned off and the option 'custom-theme' turned on.

 Once the option is enabled a custom theme can be provided via a juju resource.
 The resource should be a .tgz file with the contents of your custom theme.
 If the file 'local_settings.py' is included it will be sourced.